Coolboy: History

 Most of the village dates from the early part of the 19th century.
-In this time the area was dominated by the Fitzwilliam family who lived in nearby Coolattin House.
-The Coolattin estate once comprised 88000 acre, had 20,000 tenants and occupied almost a quarter of County Wicklow.
+In this time the area was dominated by the Fitzwilliam family who lived in nearby Coollattin House.
+The Coollattin estate once comprised 88000 acre, had 20,000 tenants and occupied almost a quarter of County Wicklow.

-Parish church

-The is no church in Coolboy village.
-The closest church lies 2 km to the south of the village in the nearby village of Coolafancy, as does the only primary school in the area.

 Recreation

 The village has a Gaelic handball alley, home of the Coolboy Handball Team.
-Coolattin Golf Club is 3 km from Coolboy and is an 18 hole, par 70 course.
+Coolattin Golf Club is 3 km from Coolboy and is an 18-hole, par 70 course.

 Tomnafinnoge Woods, also located nearby, has a number of woodland walking trails.
 One of these walking routes travels along the line of a former railway, leading to the nearby town of Tinahely.

 An annual agricultural show takes place in Tinahely, near Coolboy, on the first Monday of August (a bank holiday in the Republic of Ireland).
 The one-day show is held at Fairwood Park and has been running since 1935.